flimflam-austin/hugo-cms-test/content/quick_reads/20200509-jobs-report-april-2020/index.md

       nearly half the entire workforce in that category.
     _key: 9ecee0774e1c
   - order: 2
+    useCheckmark: false
     body: >-
       ## Something To Consider

-      In order to be counted as “unemployed” in a jobs report, an American has to be able to work, want to work and **actively looking for work**.
+      In order to be counted as “unemployed” in a jobs report, an American has to be able to work, want to work and**actively looking for work**.

       An estimated 9M+ Americans were laid-off but NOT actively looking for work